How People Used Vacation Money During COVID-19

 Learn more about the change in spending habits below and discover what people are purchasing instead of a summer vacation.

-How Are People Spending Vacation Money During COVID-19?
+How Did People Spend Vacation Money During COVID-19?

 As the threat of COVID-19 persists, households across the country have canceled summer vacations.
 Plane tickets, lodgings, and other vacation activities have been put on hold.